docknetwork/crypto/README.md

 ## Primitives

-1. [Schnorr proof of knowledge protocol](./schnorr_pok) to prove knowledge of discrete log and inequality of discrete logs.
-[This](https://crypto.stanford.edu/cs355/19sp/lec5.pdf) is a good reference.
+1. [Sigma protocols](./schnorr_pok) to prove knowledge of discrete log, equality, inequality of discrete logs, knowledge of opening of a generalized Pedersen commitment, etc. [This](https://crypto.stanford.edu/cs355/19sp/lec5.pdf) is a good reference.
 2. [BBS and BBS+ signatures](./bbs_plus) for anonymous credentials.
 BBS+ is based on the paper [Anonymous Attestation Using the Strong Diffie Hellman Assumption Revisited](https://eprint.iacr.org/2016/663) and
    BBS is based on the paper [Revisiting BBS Signatures](https://eprint.iacr.org/2023/275).
 Also implements the threshold variants of these based on the paper [Threshold BBS+ Signatures for Distributed Anonymous Credential Issuance](https://eprint.iacr.org/2023/602)
 3. [Dynamic accumulators, both positive and universal](./vb_accumulator).
 Based on the papers [Dynamic Universal Accumulator with Batch Update over Bilinear Groups](https://eprint.iacr.org/2020/777) and [Efficient Constructions of Pairing Based Accumulators](https://eprint.iacr.org/2021/638).
 Implements a keyed-verification variant of these accumulators as well which does not require pairings.